 Highest-Paying Part-Time Jobs in Poland for International Students

-Are you looking for part-time jobs in Poland for international students?
+Part-time roles in customer service, sales, or marketing can also offer competitive pay, especially in larger companies.
 According to the new rules of the Polish government, it is very easy for international students to get part-time jobs in Poland.
 In Poland, almost 40% of students are employed from their first year of study.

-But in Poland, things are different.
-If you’re an international student studying there, you don’t need special permission to work.
-This is cool because even if you’re not from a European country, you can still live in Poland after you finish your full-time studies without having to get a work permit.
+On the other hand, even if you’re not from a European country, you can still live in Poland after you finish your full-time studies without having to get a work permit.

-Can international students work in Poland?
+Can International Students Work in Poland?

 Yes, international students can work in Poland while studying.
 If someone from another country wants to work in Poland, they might have to pay a fee of up to 50 PLN for a work permit that lasts for 3 months.
 If they need it for longer, they may need to pay 100 PLN.